A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative: Introduction

+The PVOT yields several useful innovations.
+First, when $\mathcal{T} _{n}(\lambda )$ is derived from a regression model in which some parameters may be weakly or non-identified, there is no known valid standard bootstrap or simulation approach for approximating the limit distribution of smoothed test statistics in the class considered in \cite{AndrewsPloberger1994}, including $\int_{\Lambda }\mathcal{T}_{n}(\lambda )\mu (d\lambda )$ and $ \sup_{\lambda \in \Lambda }\mathcal{T}_{n}(\lambda )$.
+This is because a valid bootstrap, for example, must approximate the covariance structure of the limit process $\{\mathcal{T}(\lambda )$ $:$ $\lambda $ $\in $ $\Lambda \} $ which generally requires consistent estimates of model parameters.
+If some parameters are weakly or non-identified, then they cannot be consistently estimated \citep[see, e.g.,][]{Gallant1977,AndrewsCheng2012}. \cite{Hill2021_weak} presents an asymptotically valid bootstrap method for the non-smoothed $\mathcal{T}_{n}(\lambda )$ for any degree of (non)identification.
+The resulting bootstrapped p-value leads to a valid smoothed p-value test, even though smoothed test statistics \textit{cannot} be consistently bootstrapped.
+See Example \ref{sec:ex_start} in Section \ref {sec:ex_start} below.

-Second, since the PVOT critical value upper bound is simply $\alpha $ under any asymptotic theory for $\mathcal{T}_{n}(\lambda )$, we only require $ \mathcal{T}_{n}(\lambda )$ to have a known or bootstrappable limit distribution, hence $\sqrt{n}$-Gaussian asymptotics is not required as is nearly always assumed \citep[e.g.][]{AndrewsPloberger1994,Hansen96,AndrewsCheng12}.
-Non-standard asymptotics are therefore allowed, including test statistics when a parameter is weakly identified \citep[e.g.][]{AndrewsCheng12}, GARCH tests \citep[e.g.][]{Andrews01}, and inference under heavy tails \citep[e.g.][]{LintonXiao13}; and non-$\sqrt{n}$ asymptotics are covered, as in heavy tail robust tests \citep[e.g.][]{HillAguilar13,AguilarHill15,Hill_white_2012}, or when infill asymptotics or nonparametric estimators are involved \citep[e.g.][]{Nadaraya1964,BandiPhillips2007}.
+Second, since the PVOT critical value upper bound is simply $\alpha $ under any asymptotic theory for $\mathcal{T}_{n}(\lambda )$, we only require $ \mathcal{T}_{n}(\lambda )$ to have a known or bootstrappable limit distribution.
+Thus, $\sqrt{n}$-Gaussian asymptotics is not required as is nearly always assumed \citep[e.g.][]{AndrewsPloberger1994,Hansen1996,AndrewsCheng2012}.
+Non-standard asymptotics are therefore allowed, including inference concerning parameters that lie on the parameter space boundary \citep{Andrews2001,CavaliereNielsenRahbek2017}, test statistics when a parameter is weakly identified, GARCH tests \citep[e.g.][]{Andrews2001}; inference under heavy tails; and non-$\sqrt{n}$ asymptotics are covered, as in heavy tail robust tests \citep[e.g.][]{Hill_white_2012,HillAguilar13,AguilarHill15}, or when infill asymptotics or nonparametric estimators are involved \citep[e.g.][]{BandiPhillips2007}, or in high dimensional settings when a regularized estimator is used.